 - We work jointly with Primary schools, working alongside their SENDCos and class teachers by attending review meetings from Year 5 onwards.
-Typically, the Snaith School provides additional transition days and ensures that each child with high levels of need have key workers and a buddy to aid a smooth transition from KS2 to 3.
+Typically, the Snaith School provides additional transition days and ensures that each child with high levels of need have key workers to aid a smooth transition from KS2 to 3.
 The SENDCo also attends the Year 6 Open Evening and Year 6 Parents' Evening.
-The SENDCo is also available for meetings with parents, including personalised tours of the school, all via appointment. - On entry into Year 7, students complete the Vernon spelling test and NGRT reading comprehension assessments.
-Additionally, we assess students using Cognitive Assessments (CATs) to ensure we get as complete a picture as possible of a young person's strengths and challenges.
-These results, in addition to the KS2 SAT results, are all used to identify any additional needs and to inform practice. - The SENDCo attends the Year 7 Parents' Evening during the first term in order to discuss any developing concerns and to outline the details any intervention or provision which supports your child. - For students transferring from out of catchment, a r r i v i n g mid-term or joining the school after Y7, information is requested from parents, the student themselves, external agencies (if applicable) and the previous school.
+The SENDCo is also available for meetings with parents, including personalised tours of the school, all via appointment. - On entry into Year 7, students complete the NG reading and spelling assessments as well as Cognitive Assessments (CATs).
+This ensures we get as complete a picture as possible of a young person's strengths and difficulties.
+These results, in addition to the KS2 SATs, are all used to identify any additional needs and to inform practice. - The SENDCo attends the Year 7 Parents' Evening during the first term in order to discuss any developing concerns and to outline the details any intervention or provision which supports your child. - For students arriving mid-term or joining the school after Y7, information is requested from parents, the student themselves, external agencies (if applicable) and the previous school.
 If a student already has an identified SEND, a meeting with the SENDCo is always advised prior to the student starting school as this enables careful consideration of the support required and appropriate form groups to be selected.
-The SENDCo is available to show prospective new students and their parents / carers around school and to discuss potential provision. - For students identified whilst at the Snaith School, base line data and any information from students, parents / carers, outside agencies and class teachers are taken into consideration.
+The SENDCo is available to show prospective new students and their parents / carers around school and to discuss potential provision. - For students identified whilst at The Snaith School, base line data and any information from students, parents / carers, outside agencies and class teachers are taken into consideration.
 This informs and directs additional testing.